 Arctic Law and Governance in People’s Republic of China and in Finland

-Recently the Arctic has entered the spotlight of international political and legal developments due to climate change, melting sea ice, and the new possibilities for alternative international shipping routes or extraction of hydrocarbons and minerals.
-At the same time, the rising role of China in global economy, international relations and international law, has engendered questions about Chinese Arctic interests and the effects Chinese involvement may have on regional governance.
+The Arctic entered the spotlight of international political and legal developments due to climate change, melting sea ice, and the new possibilities for alternative international shipping routes or extraction of hydrocarbons and minerals.
+At the same time, the rising role of China in global economy, international relations and international law, had engendered questions about Chinese Arctic interests and the effects Chinese involvement may have on regional governance.

-The general project objective is to identify similarities and differences between the positions of Finland (as an EU member state) and China on the Arctic law and governance.
-The project will first undertake comparative studies on Finnish and Chinese legal and policy stances in specific policy-areas of relevance for the Arctic, including maritime sovereignty, scientific research, marine protected areas, Svalbard Treaty, and Arctic Council participation.
+The general project objective was to identify similarities and differences between the positions of Finland (as an EU member state) and China on the Arctic law and governance.
+The project first undertook comparative studies on Finnish and Chinese legal and policy stances in specific policy-areas of relevance for the Arctic, including maritime sovereignty, scientific research, marine protected areas, Svalbard Treaty, and Arctic Council participation.

-The project will be implemented in 2014 within the Northern Institute for Environmental and Minority Law in the Arctic Centre, at the University of Lapland with Research Professor Timo Koivurova as the Principal Investigator, in close cooperation with researchers from Wuhan University and Shanghai Jiaotong University under the leadership of Professor Tianbao Qin.
-Besides publications, the results of the project will include a 4-month research visit by a Finnish scholar at a Chinese university and a seminar organized in China.
+The project was implemented in 2014 within the Northern Institute for Environmental and Minority Law in the Arctic Centre, at the University of Lapland with Research Professor Timo Koivurova as the Principal Investigator, in close cooperation with researchers from Wuhan University and Shanghai Jiaotong University under the leadership of Professor Tianbao Qin.
+Besides publications, the results of the project included a 4-month research visit by a Finnish scholar at a Chinese university and a seminar organized in China.